We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Noom and Weight Watchers are similarly priced.

 On the other hand, WW offers a tiered pricing plan depending on which program you select.
-At the time of this writing, the prices were:
+At the time of publishing, the prices are:

-The basic digital WW program is slightly less expensive than an annual pass for Noom.
+The basic digital WW program is more expensive than an annual pass for Noom.
 However, these prices don’t reflect any promotional offers that may be in effect when you sign up for either program.

 On both programs, no foods are completely off-limits.
-Instead, the WW points system and Noom color-coding system are designed to help you choose the most filling and nutritious foods that are also the lowest in calories.
+Instead, the WW points system and Noom color-coding system are designed to help you choose the most filling and nutritious foods that are also lower in calories.

-Some of the foods that are zero points for certain WW groups or the green plan on the Noom program include:
+Some of the foods that may be zero points for certain WW users or are green on the Noom program are:

 - Protein: egg whites, tofu